-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 guards match an incoming host against the configuration regardless of how either

 was spelled.
-An entry that parses as an __IP literal__ is additionally rendered to its
+A host that parses as an __IP literal__ is additionally rendered to its

 single canonical literal (see 'canonicalHostKey'), so equivalent spellings of one